 - How you can increase your sales using Alexa.

-- How to optimize your Amazon listings for Voice Commerce.
+- How to optimise your Amazon listings for Voice Commerce.

 - What Voice Commerce is

 - Advantages and limitations of Voice Assistants

-- How to optimize for Voice Commerce on Amazon
+- How to optimise for Voice Commerce on Amazon

 Definition: What Is Voice Commerce?

-According to Techopedia, Voice Commerce describes the utilization of voice recognition technology that enables consumers to purchase online merchandise or services.
+Voice Commerce describes the utilisation of voice recognition technology that enables consumers to purchase online merchandise or services.

 In other words: It lets consumers buy products or services by simply using their voice.